-I set the boy down in the forest and told he he’d never see his parents again.
-But since he had set me free, I meant him no harm.
+I set the boy down in the forest and told him he’d never see his parents again.
+But he had set me free from the cage, so I meant him no harm.
 On the contrary, I promised him a good life if he did what he was told.
 I made him a bed of moss and he slept well.
-At dawn, I brought him to the gold well.
-I told him to make sure nothing fell into the clear water or it would pollute the well.
+At dawn, I brought him to the golden well.
+I told him to make sure nothing fell into the clear water, or it would pollute the well.

 When I came back that evening, I could see he had dipped his finger into the water because he was hiding it behind his back.
-It had become gilded.
+It was covered in gold.
 I knew that.
 I gave him another couple of chances to look after the well, but when I came back to see his hair gilded, I sent him packing.
 “Go forth into the world and learn what poverty is,” I said.

-The boy didn’t have a bad heart, though, so I told him to call for me if he ran into difficulty.
+The boy wasn’t obedient, but he didn’t have a bad heart.
+I told him to call for me if he ran into difficulty.
 “Cry ‘Iron Hans,’ and I will come and help you,” I said.
 “My power is greater than you think.”

-He understood and then he stopped crying.
-He wrapped his hair in a kerchief and left the forest.
+He stopped crying, wrapped his hair in a kerchief and set off out of the forest.